Periods, Power Series, and Integrated Algebraic Numbers: Integrated Algebraic Numbers and Periods

 \vs{0.5cm} {\bf 5.7 Proposition}

 \vs{0.1cm} {\it $\II\IA_\exp$ is a countable $\II\IA$-subalgebra of $\IR$.}

 \vs{0.1cm} {\bf Proof:}

 \vs{0.1cm} By Theorem 2.2 and Proposition 1.28 we have that $\ma{IA}$ is countable.
-This implies that the language $\ma{L}_\ma{IA}$ and therefore the language $\ma{L}_{\ma{IA}}(\exp)$ is countable.
-Since the universe $\II\IA$ of the structure $\widetilde{\ma{IA}}(\exp)$ is countable by Corollary 2.15 we obtain that there are only countably many $\widetilde{\ma{IA}}(\exp)$-definable sets and functions.
+This implies that the language $\ma{L}_{\ma{IA}}$ and therefore the language $\ma{L}_{\ma{IA}}(\exp)$ is countable.
+Since the universe $\II\IA$ of the structure $\widetilde{\ma{IA}}(\exp)$ is countable by Corollary 2.14 we obtain that there are only countably many $\widetilde{\ma{IA}}(\exp)$-definable sets and functions.
 This gives the proposition. $\blacksquare$

-\vs{0.5cm} An {\bf exponential period} in the sense of Kontsevich and Zagier [24] is given by $\int_{\IR^n} \exp(f(x))g(x)\,dx$ with absolutely integrable integrand where $f=f_1+if_2$ and $g=g_1+ig_2$ (with functions $f_1,f_2,g_1,g_2:\IR^n\to \IR$) are semialgebraic over $\IQ$ (see also [14, 28]).
+\vs{0.5cm} An {\bf exponential period} in the sense of Kontsevich and Zagier [25] is given by $\int_{\IR^n} \exp(f(x))g(x)\,dx$ with absolutely integrable integrand where $f=f_1+if_2$ and $g=g_1+ig_2$ (with functions $f_1,f_2,g_1,g_2:\IR^n\to \IR$) are semialgebraic over $\IQ$ (see also [14, 29]).
 In Commelin, Habegger and Huber [4] the additional condition on the function $f$ having bounded imaginary part $f_2$ is imposed.
-Their definition is sufficient for arithmetic geometry.
-We stick with this definition.
+Their definition is sufficient for arithmetic geometry and we adopt it here.
 By $\mathbb{P}_\exp$ we denote the ring of exponential periods.

 \vs{0.5cm} {\bf 5.8 Proposition}

 \vs{0.1cm} {\it The field of integrated algebraic numbers is closed under sine and cosine.}

 \vs{0.1cm} {\bf Proof:}